Mike Parson: Medicaid expansion

 Parson opposed the 2020 Missouri ballot referendum on Medicaid expansion, which would cost the state at least $130 million annually to receive $1.6 billion in federal funds.
 He argued that the referendum's lack of funding mechanism would harm the state budget, but promised to obey the vote results.
 In August 2020, after a decade of advocacy, Missouri voters approved the referendum to become the 37th state with Medicaid expansion effective July 1, 2021.

 Regardless, on May 13, 2021, Parson declared denial of expansion, again blaming funding, so that the enhanced services and the 275,000 newly eligible citizens would not receive coverage.
 With the issue headed to court, and some state representatives claiming the state had more than enough funding, The Kansas City Star wrote, "The governor's directive was swiftly condemned as an anti-democratic dismissal of the will of the people."
 In July 2021, the Missouri Supreme Court settled the issue by ruling that the referendum did not violate state law, thus paving the way for expansion.

+Operation Lone Star

+Parson was among the 25 signatories to the Republican Governors Association's January 25, 2024, joint statement of support for Greg Abbott and his Operation Lone Star.

+On February 20, 2024, Parson issued a press release announcing the deployment of 200 National Guard members and 22 Highway Patrol troopers to Texas's southern border.
+These actions were issued through Executive Order 24-03, along with a $2.3 million "supplemental budget request to the Missouri General Assembly to support border security efforts and backfill the Governor's Office's emergency response fund."
+Parson had visited the border two weeks earlier, and the Missouri State Highway Patrol seized nearly 12,500 grams of fentanyl in 2023 alone.

+In June 2024, Parson vetoed funds for Operation Lone Star and reduced the state budget allocation to $2 million.